Baked Ziti

 2. Make the Sauce

-Heat oil in a large skillet.
-Sauté onions until soft, about 3–4 minutes.
-Add garlic and cook for 30 seconds more.
-Add ground beef or sausage, breaking it apart as it cooks.
-Once browned, drain the fat and stir in your marinara sauce, salt, pepper, and Italian seasoning.
-Simmer for 5–7 minutes.
+While the pasta is cooking, heat olive oil in a large skillet over medium heat.
+Add the chopped onion and sauté for 3–4 minutes until softened.
+Add the garlic and cook for 30 seconds more.
+Add the ground beef or sausage, breaking it up as it cooks.
+Once browned, drain the fat, then stir in the marinara sauce, salt, pepper, and Italian seasoning.
+Let it simmer for 5–7 minutes to allow the flavors to meld.

 3. Mix the Ricotta Layer

-In a small bowl, combine ricotta cheese, egg, and a pinch of salt.
+In a small mixing bowl, combine ricotta cheese, egg, and a pinch of salt.
 Stir until smooth.
-This layer adds richness without being too heavy.
+This layer adds richness and a creamy texture that balances out the ziti’s flavor.

 4. Layer the Ziti